 Obersee, in German, means Upper Lake.
 The lake’s name makes sense when you compare the surface elevation of Obersee and Konigssee.
 It is approximated that Obersee’s water surface elevation is 10 meters higher than Konigssee’s.

 The lake was never inhabited Because of its remote location nestled in a closed valley and another lake.
-However, you can find a small cabin called Fischunkelalm, that’s only occupied during the hiking season.
+However, you can find a small cabin called Fischunkelalm only occupied during the hiking season.

 What’s the view in Obersee?

 The view in Obersee is idyllic similar to Konigssee.
 However, because its location is almost enclosed by mountains, it entails even more stunning views you must see.
-On a clear sunny day, you’ll see a spectacular 180-degree view of otherworldly panoramic scenery created by the calm surface of the lake reflecting the mountains surrounding it.
+On a clear sunny day, you’ll see a spectacular 180-degree view of otherworldly panoramic scenery created by the lake’s calm surface reflecting the mountains surrounding it.

-Seems that by just looking in Obersee, visitors would be taken into a heavenly realm instantly.
+By just looking in Obersee, visitors would be instantly taken into a heavenly realm.

 It’s tough to explain the view in words.
 But, this one should at least present a bit of what you’ll experience in Obersee.
 Feel free to move the 360-image below in all directions!